zack-shoylev/devsite/source/_posts/2013-02-27-benchmarking-hosted-mongodb-services.markdown

 Don't just take our word for it, ObjectRocket is currently [offering 30 day free trials](http://objectrocket.com/pricing) so you can test out your own application and workloads.

 P.S.: Rackspace is always hiring outstanding developers.
 For more information on software developer jobs at Rackspace, visit our [careers page](http://jobs.rackspace.com/go/software-developer-jobs/247407/)

+### Disclaimer

+*This Comparative Service Portfolio outlines general information regarding our services and services of our competitor.
+The information contained in this document is obtained from public sources and is as accurate as possible, but may not be 100% comprehensive.
+The information was last updated on February 27, 2013..
+ALL STATEMENTS AND INFORMATION ARE PROVIDED "AS IS", FOR INFORMATIONAL PURPOSES ONLY, AND ARE PRESENTED WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
+OUR PRODUCT/SERVICES OFFERINGS ARE SUBJECT TO CHANGE WITHOUT NOTICE.*